Pressure Cooker Pork Vindaloo

 Step 3

-Return browned pork to pressure cooker.
-Stir in vinegar, tomatoes with their juice and chicken broth.
-Mix well, scrapping any browned bits from the bottom of the pot.
+Return browned pork to the pressure cooker.
+Stir in vinegar, tomatoes with their juice, and chicken broth.
+Mix well, scraping any browned bits from the bottom of the pot.
 Bring to a boil.

 Step 4